milkbottledude/woodlands-jb_tracker/README.md

 4 - road is extremely congested 🚙😭🚗💨

-5 - might as well take a nap and watch a movie while waiting for the traffic to clear 🤮😴
+5 - just take a nap and watch a movie while waiting for the traffic to clear 🤮😴

 To allow the user to better visualise the congestion level 👁️, a picture showing a rough estimate of how the causeway might look like will also be shown 🛣️.
 The traffic jam length will be represented by a red line drawn on the road, as you can see below.